Jim Hughson: Early career

-Hughson worked on Canucks radio broadcasts, working on the pre-game, intermission, and post-game shows in the early 1980s.
+Hughson worked on Vancouver Canucks radio broadcasts, working on the pre-game, intermission, and post-game shows in the early 1980s.
 He also filled in as play-by-play man when Jim Robson had national TV duties.
-In this role, he broadcast games three and four of the 1982 Stanley Cup Finals between the Canucks and New York Islanders.
-In 1982, he left to become the television voice of the Toronto Maple Leafs, before joining TSN in 1987.
+In this role, he broadcast games three and four of the 1982 Stanley Cup Final between the Canucks and New York Islanders.
+In 1982, he left to become the television voice of the Toronto Maple Leafs, before joining TSN in 1986.

 TSN

-Hughson worked for TSN from 1987 to 1994, working as the lead play-by-play announcer for the network's NHL games, paired with Gary Green and Roger Neilson (until 1989).
+Hughson worked for TSN from 1986 to 1994, working as the lead play-by-play announcer for the network's NHL games, paired with Gary Green and Roger Neilson (until 1989).
 In 1991, he called the World Junior Hockey Championship in Saskatchewan, which climaxed with a dramatic game in Saskatoon between Canada and the USSR, in which John Slaney scored the winning goal late in the third period to deliver the gold medal to Canada.

 In addition to hockey, Hughson also called baseball for TSN.
 He worked on Montreal Expos broadcasts for the network from 1987 to 1989.
 Then in 1990, Hughson became the regular play-by-play announcer for Toronto Blue Jays broadcasts, alongside Buck Martinez.
 During that time, Hughson was most famous for calling all three of the games in which the Jays' clinched first place in the American League East during the 1990s (1991, 1992, and 1993).

 During Hughson's time at TSN, he often enthusiastically proclaimed "That's hockey!" when describing an exciting play during NHL broadcasts.
 TSN later adopted the phrase as the name of its popular program That's Hockey, which started in October 1995, a talk show covering NHL happenings.